bartolsthoorn/resque-workers-lock/README.md

 By default the lock is the instance name + arguments.
 Override this lock to lock on specific arguments.

 ## How does it differ from resque-lock?
 Resque-lock will not let you queue jobs when you locked them.
 Resque-workers-lock locks on a workers-level and will requeue the locked jobs.
-Resque workers lock will not prevent you to queue
+Resque workers lock will not prevent you to queue jobs.

 ## Example
+This example shows how you can use the workers-lock to prevent two jobs with the same domain to be processed simultaneously.
 ``` ruby
 require 'resque/plugins/workers/lock'